kubernetes-sigs/image-builder/images/capi/packer/qemu/README.md

 The image root remains writable during Packer provisioning.
 The read-only root state is applied through `/etc/fstab` for the next boot so normal Ansible provisioning and Goss checks can complete before the image is finalized.
+Provider-specific CAPI bootstrap validation should still verify that all runtime write paths are backed by persistent storage for the selected infrastructure.

 Run the focused immutable validation with: